Occupied Ukraine holds Kremlin-staged vote on joining Russia

-KYIV, Ukraine (AP) — Voting began Friday on whether occupied regions of Ukraine should become part of Russia, in referendums that Kyiv and the West condemned as an illegitimate and rigged attempt by Moscow to annex areas in the east and south after nearly seven months of war.
+KYIV, Ukraine (AP) — A Kremlin-orchestrated referendum got underway Friday in occupied regions of Ukraine that sought to make them part of Russia, with some officials carrying ballots to apartment blocks accompanied by gun-toting police.
+Kyiv and the West condemned it as a rigged election whose result was preordained by Moscow.

-Amid the balloting, United Nations experts and Ukrainian officials pointed to new evidence of war crimes in Ukraine.
-Kharkiv region officials said a mass burial site in the eastern city of Izium contained hundreds of bodies, including at least 30 displaying signs of torture.
+In a grim reminder of the brutality of the 7-month-old invasion, meanwhile, U.N. experts and Ukrainian officials pointed to new evidence of Russian war crimes.
+Kharkiv region officials said a mass burial site in the eastern city of Izium held hundreds of bodies, including at least 30 displaying signs of torture.

-The Kremlin-orchestrated referendums in the Luhansk, Kherson and partly Russian-controlled Zaporizhzhia and Donetsk regions asked residents if they want the areas to be part of Russia.
-The voting overseen by Moscow-installed authorities, scheduled to run through Tuesday, is almost certain to go the Kremlin's way.
+The referendums in the Luhansk, Kherson and partly Russian-occupied Zaporizhzhia and Donetsk regions were widely seen as a prelude to Moscow annexing the regions.
+The voting overseen by authorities installed by Russia, scheduled to run through Tuesday, is almost certain to go the Kremlin's way.

 People are also reading…

-Russian-installed authorities in the Kherson region said residents of a small Moscow-controlled area of the neighboring Mykolaiv region also will be able to vote, and that small area was “incorporated” into the Kherson region until all of Mykolaiv is taken over by Russian forces
+Authorities in the Kherson region said residents of a small Moscow-controlled area of the neighboring Mykolaiv province also will be able to vote, and that small area was “incorporated” into Kherson until all of Mykolaiv is taken over by Russian forces.

-Ukraine and the West have denounced the vote as a sham and an illegitimate step toward annexation of a large slice of the country from the Russian border to the Crimean Peninsula.
+Ukraine and the West said the vote was an illegitimate attempt by Moscow to slice away a large part of the country, stretching from the Russian border to the Crimean Peninsula.
 A similar referendum took place in Crimea in 2014 before Moscow annexed it, a move that most of the world considered illegal.

-Election officials planned to bring ballots to homes and set up makeshift polling stations near residential buildings in the first four days of voting, according to Russian-installed officials in the occupied regions, who cited safety reasons.
-Russian state TV on Friday morning showed teams of election officials going to residential neighborhood, with one such group accompanied by a masked police officer carrying an assault rifle.
+Election officials carried ballots to homes and set up mobile polling stations in the four-day voting period, with officials cited safety reasons.
+Russian state TV showed one such election team accompanied by a masked police officer carrying an assault rifle.

 Ivan Fedorov, the Ukrainian mayor of Melitopol in the Zaporizhzhia region, told The Associated Press that Russians and residents of Crimea were brought into his city to urge people to vote.

-Polls also opened in Russia, where refugees and other residents from those regions could vote.
+Voting also occurred in Russia, where refugees and other residents from those regions cast ballots.

-Denis Pushilin, the separatist leader of the Moscow-backed authorities in the Donetsk region, called the referendum “a historical milestone.”
+Denis Pushilin, the Moscow-backed separatist leader in the Donetsk region, called the referendum “a historical milestone.”

-Vyacheslav Volodin, the speaker of Russia's lower house of parliament, the State Duma, addressed the regions in an online statement, saying: “If you decide to become part of the Russian Federation, we will support you.”
+Lawmaker Vyacheslav Volodin, the speaker of Russia's State Duma, said in an online statement to the regions: “If you decide to become part of the Russian Federation, we will support you.”

+Thousands attended pro-Kremlin rallies across Russia in support the referendums, news agencies reported.
+“Long live the one, great, united Russian people!” one speaker told the large crowd at a central Moscow rally and concert titled, “We Don’t Abandon Our Own."

-Luhansk Gov. Serhii Haidai accused Russian officials of taking down the names of people who voted against it.
-In online posts, Haidai also alleged that Russian officials threatened to kick down the doors of anyone who didn’t want to vote and shared photos of what appeared to be a pair of deserted polling stations.
+Luhansk Gov. Serhii Haidai accused officials of taking down the names of people who voted against joining Russia.
+In online posts, Haidai also alleged that Russian officials threatened to kick down the doors of anyone who didn’t want to vote.

-Ukrainian President Volodymyr Zelenskyy only briefly mentioned the “sham" referendums in an address in which he switched from speaking Ukrainian to Russian to directly tell Russian citizens they were being “thrown to their deaths.”
+Ukrainian President Volodymyr Zelenskyy only briefly mentioned the “sham" referendums in an address.
+He switched from speaking Ukrainian to Russian to tell Russian citizens that under President Vladimir Putin's partial mobilization order Wednesday, they were being “thrown to their deaths.”

 “You are already accomplices in all these crimes, murders and torture of Ukrainians,” he said.
 “Because you were silent.
 Because you are silent.
 And now it’s time for you to choose.
 For men in Russia, this is a choice to die or live, to become a cripple or to preserve health.
 For women in Russia, the choice is to lose their husbands, sons, grandchildren forever, or still try to protect them from death, from war, from one person.”

-The voting takes place against the backdrop of incessant fighting in Ukraine, with Russian and Ukrainian forces exchanging fire as both sides refuse to concede ground.

-Kharkiv regional Gov. Oleh Synyehubov,and the region’s police chief, Volodymyr Tymoshko, said at least 30 of the 436 bodies exhumed so far in Izium bore signs of torture.
-Among them were the bodies of 21 Ukrainian soldiers, some of which were found with their hands bound behind their backs, they said.
+Kharkiv regional Gov. Oleh Synyehubov and regional police chief Volodymyr Tymoshko said at least 30 of the 436 bodies exhumed so far in Izium bore signs of torture.
+Among them were the bodies of 21 Ukrainian soldiers, some found with their hands bound behind their backs, they said.

-Russian forces occupied Izium for six months before being pushed out of the area by a Ukrainian counteroffensive earlier this month.
-The forest burial site was discovered after residents said they were forced to dig graves there.

 “Each body has its own story,” Synyehubov said.

-Heavy fighting also continued in the Donetsk region, where Russian attacks targeted Toretsk, Sloviansk and several smaller towns.
-Russian shelling in Nikopol and Marhanets on the western bank of the Dnieper River killed two people and wounded nine in Marhanets.
+Heavy fighting also continued in the Donetsk area, where Russian attacks targeted Toretsk, Sloviansk and several smaller towns.
+Russian shelling in Nikopol and Marhanets on the western bank of the Dnieper River killed two people and wounded nine.

-Ukrainian Deputy Defense Minister Hanna Malyar said military casualties could be higher than the 9,000 soldiers reported killed in action because authorities still don't know how many died in the three-month siege of Mariupol, which fell to the Russians in May.

-Malyar nonetheless said Ukraine's losses were much smaller than those of Russia.
-Russian Defense Minister Sergei Shoigu previously reported 5,937 Russian fighters have died.
+In other developments, Kyiv expelled Iran’s ambassador and reduced staff at the Iranian Embassy in response to Tehran's "supply of weapons to Russia for war on Ukrainian territory,” said Oleh Nikolenko, a spokesman for the Foreign Ministry.
+Ukraine reported shooting down an Iranian-made Mohajer-6 drone that can be used for surveillance or to carry precision-guided weapons, adding that it destroyed four other Iranian-made Shahed-136 drones.

 —-